olsdf/device_oppo_OP4BFB-oss/README.md

-TWRP device tree for OPPO A12/A11k
+Device tree for OPPO A12/A11k
 ===========================================

 OPPO A12/A11k (codenamed _"OP4BFB"_) is a budget range smartphone from OPPO, announced in April 2020.